 Student Research

-Tabitha Lee is engaged in research on the history of race and ethnicity in the implementation of the Arkansas criminal justice system.
-She is also researching structural racism and whether and how structural racism may be embedded in the criminal justice system.
+Tabitha Lee researched the history of race and ethnicity in the implementation of the Arkansas criminal justice system and structural racism and whether and how structural racism may be embedded in the criminal justice system.

-Colleen Youngdahl is engaged in research on the current disparity in incarceration.
-She is reviewing cases of those incarcerated and attempting to find a comparison group of those charged and found guilty and given lesser sentences.
+Colleen Youngdahl researched the current disparity in incarceration.
+She reviewed cases of those incarcerated comparing them to groups of those charged and found guilty but given lesser sentences.

 Elaine Massacre Research Project